afedotov89/ragflow-ru/deepdoc/vision/easyocr_wrapper/README.md

     *   Remove repeated indices.
     *   Remove blank characters.
     *   Map remaining indices to characters using a vocabulary.
+*   **Fixed Model:** The wrapper now consistently uses the `cyrillic_g2` model for both English and Russian text recognition, rather than selecting different models based on language.

 ## Model Conversion (`converter.py`)

 The `converter.py` script was developed to:

-1. Load EasyOCR's PyTorch models.
+1. Load EasyOCR's PyTorch models with hardcoded languages (`'en'`, `'ru'`).
 2. Export them to the ONNX format using `torch.onnx.export`.
+3. Use a single recognition model (`cyrillic_g2`) for both English and Russian text.
-3. Handle dummy inputs required for the export process, including specific handling for the recognizer model which often requires two inputs (image and a text sequence tensor for teacher forcing during training, though only the image part is used for inference logic during export).
+4. Handle dummy inputs required for the export process, including specific handling for the recognizer model which often requires two inputs (image and a text sequence tensor for teacher forcing during training, though only the image part is used for inference logic during export).
-4. Address specific operator compatibility issues encountered during export (e.g., a ` cuello.AdaptiveAvgPool2d` in a VGG-based recognizer model required modifications to its parameters and a subsequent `squeeze` operation in the model's `forward` method to become ONNX-compatible).
+5. Address specific operator compatibility issues encountered during export (e.g., a ` cuello.AdaptiveAvgPool2d` in a VGG-based recognizer model required modifications to its parameters and a subsequent `squeeze` operation in the model's `forward` method to become ONNX-compatible).
-5. Manage potential device (CPU/GPU/MPS) issues during conversion, sometimes forcing CPU for stability.
+6. Manage potential device (CPU/GPU/MPS) issues during conversion, sometimes forcing CPU for stability.
-6. Integrate with `huggingface_hub` to upload the converted ONNX models and character list (`vocab.txt`) to a repository, and also to download them in the main `EasyOCR` wrapper if not found locally.
+7. Integrate with `huggingface_hub` to upload the converted ONNX models and character list (`vocab.txt`) to a repository, and also to download them in the main `EasyOCR` wrapper if not found locally.

-## Usage

-The `EasyOCR` class in `ocr.py` is designed to be a drop-in replacement (or close alternative) for the standard EasyOCR reader.
-It's instantiated similarly, and its `__call__` method or `readtext` (if fully implemented) can be used to perform OCR.
-The `deepdoc.vision.t_ocr.py` script provides an example of its usage.

 ## Future Improvements